Last update: December 15, 2024

 For instance, think about your gym sessions.
 Your muscles undergo wear and tear, and guess who comes to the rescue?

-That's right, our beloved amino acids!
+That's right, your beloved amino acids!
 They help repair and rebuild your muscles, so you can continue flexin' those gains.

 How do amino acids work their magic in my body?

-From building and repairing tissues to creating hormones and enzymes, these molecular powerhouses are involved in almost every aspect of our health.
+From building and repairing tissues to creating hormones and enzymes, these molecular powerhouses are involved in almost every aspect of your health.

 One prime example is the role of amino acids in neurotransmitter production.
 Your brain relies on these chemical messengers to regulate mood, sleep, and cognitive function.
 For instance, the amino acid tryptophan helps produce serotonin, your body's natural "feel-good" chemical.